 Florence Court – a Georgian mansion and Irish estate which is the creation of three successive generations of the Cole family who were powerful Fermanagh landowners in the plantations of the seventeenth-century.

-Light Lunches: Day 1 Longford TBC, Day 2 Tea Rooms, Lissadell House, Day 3 Stables Restaurant, Florence Court
+Light Lunches: Day 1: Longford Golf Club, Day 2: Tea Rooms, Lissadell House, Day 3: Stables Restaurant, Florence Court

 We have a Facebook page – Dun Laoghaire Borough Historical Society – please sign up to view all our activities.

 To contact the Federation of Local History Societies, go to – www.localhistory.ie – to view all the activities

 28th edition of our Journal is now available @ €7:00

 Street History /Kingstown – Dun Laoghaire, Carrickbrennan Graveyard, Pavilion, Glasthule Book, Artists & Writers of the Borough – all at €6:00